lyleresnick/lyleresnick.github.io/_posts/2017-09-03-Solving a Complex UITableView Using VIPER.md

 ### The Adapter

 The size of the Adapter is now as small as possible.
 It's only responsibility is to react to the tableView by delegating to the presenter.
 It is now truly an *adapter*.
-The responsibility of output formatting has been moved the Presenter.
+The responsibility of output formatting was moved to the Presenter.

 ```swift
 class TransactionListAdapter: NSObject {